Top 13 Things To Do In Nepal: Satiate Your Hunger For Adventure

 Photo: Alexander Shafir / Wikimedia Commons

 Kathmandu Durbar Square is an ancient city centre holding examples of traditional Newari architecture and craftsmanship.
 This UNESCO World Heritage Site has several intricately carved temples, ancient palaces, and bustling courtyards.
-The Kasthamandap Temple, which is hewed from a single tree, and the Hanuman Dhoka Palace, which has ornate wooden balconies, are some of the top attractions in this location.
-Traditional festivals, cultural performances, and last but not least, the lively bazaars around the square give glimpses of Kathmandu’s rich history and high-spirited ambience.
-Durbar Square is undoubtedly one of the best things to see in Nepal.
+The Kasthamandap Temple, which is hewed from a single tree, and the Hanuman Dhoka Palace, with its ornate wooden balconies, are top attractions here.
+Traditional festivals, cultural performances, and the lively bazaars around the square offer glimpses of Kathmandu’s rich history and high-spirited ambience.
+These bazaars are also perfect for exploring things to buy in Nepal, making Durbar Square one of the must-visit spots in the city.

 4. Hike The Annapurna Circuit